react-native-community/discussions-and-proposals/proposals/0006-Keyboard-Friendly-Virtualization.md

 ## Motivation

-### Keyboarding issues with VirtualizedList (and FlatList/SectionList)

 Keyboard users expect to be able to navigate between between views inside of a list via tab-loop or arrow keys.
 A component with focus may move out of visibility by panning or scrolling a parent surface.
 The focused component may be virtualized away after leaving visibility.

-Removing components in the focus chain breaks some common keyboard scenarios:
-1. Moving to a previous/next selected item via arrow-key
-1. Tabbing focus to a user-definable next component
-1. Imperatively moving focus to a user-defined component
+The removal of this native component disrupts state needed to move focus/selection.

 ## Detailed design

 ### Realization windows

-Focus may be synchronously moved by the native UI framework.
+Focus may be moved by the native UI framework without waiting on a new component to be rendered.
 This forces us to prevent virtualization (keep realized) any components which focus may be moved to.
 We may see additional navigation after the initial focus change, unblocked on the rendering of new components.
 This necessitates a chain of additional realized components.

-Common keyboarding scenarios should "just work" without having to change settings.
-Three of these scenarios include:
+Common keyboarding scenarios should ideally work by default, without having to change settings.
+Some of these scenarios include

 1. Navigating from one child component of a rendered item to another
 1. Arrowing between focused items
+1. Shifting focus from currently focused item via page up/down
-1. Shifting to first/last focused item via home/end keys
+1. Shifting focus to first/last item via home/end keys

 `VirtualizedList` has enough internal knowledge to transparently support these scenarios.
 This can be accomplished by adding three **"realization windows"**: